Relative geometric assembly and mapping cones, Part I: The geometric model and applications: The isomorphism between the geometric and analytic realizations of the mapping cone

 \begin{define} A group homomorphism $\phi:\Gamma_1\to \Gamma_2$ has the strong relative Novikov property if the free assembly mapping $\mu_{\rm geo}^\phi:K_*^{\rm geo}(B\phi)\to K_*^{\rm geo}(pt;\phi)$ is rationally injective. \end{define}

 We remark that one could formulate the strong relative Novikov property using other $C^*$-completions of the group algebra.
 The functoriality of the maximal completion ensures that the formulation in the maximal completion is the weakest version of a strong relative Novikov property.
-Before discussing the implications of the strong relative Novikov property on homotopy invariance of higher signatures, we introduce some terminology.
+Before discussing the implications of the strong relative Novikov property on homotopy invariance of relative higher signatures, we introduce some terminology.
+The reader should recall the notion of homotopy equivalence of pairs from Definition \ref{homotopiesofomor} (see page \pageref{homotopiesofomor}).